qucontrol/openquad/doc/using/intro_using.rst

 We will also use NumPy later on.

-Initiate the class with the method specification (see :class:`S2`) in the form of a list of tuples, containing the name of the method and required parameters.
+Initiate the class with the method specification (see :class:`~openquad.S2`) in the form of a list of tuples, containing the a string with the name of the method and a dictionary with required parameters.

 Either use a method tailored to this geometry